egyptiankarim/bookish-doodle/README.md

 ## `bookish-doodle`

-This repository is where I track my progress through a self-guided undergraduate philosophy curriculum.
+This repository is where I track an undergraduate philosophy curriculum intended for self-guided study.
 The name `bookish-doodle` is a bit of serendipity; GitHub randomly generated the suggestion when I created the repository, and I thought it fit the vibe.

-I've stolen the course map from [the UMBC Philosophy Department](https://philosophy.umbc.edu), [MIT OpenCourseWare](https://ocw.mit.edu/courses/linguistics-and-philosophy/), associated course catalogs, and syllabi I scrounge up from wherever.
+I've stolen a course map from [the UMBC Philosophy Department](https://philosophy.umbc.edu), [MIT OpenCourseWare](https://ocw.mit.edu/courses/linguistics-and-philosophy/), associated course catalogs, and syllabi I scrounge up from wherever.

 ### Repository conventions